GandhiCloudLab/waiops-330-vpc-vpn/27-accessing-ai-manager-console/readme.md

-# Accessing OpenShift via Console
+# Accessing Watson AIOps AI-Manager Console

-This document explains about how to access OpenShift installed in VPC via Console
+This document explains about how to access Watson AIOps AI-Manager Console.

 ## 1. Create new profile in Firefox profile